Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Shape similarity argument

 \section{Shape similarity argument}

-Here we present a quantitative argument supporting our assumption that the design similarity could be a reasonable proxy for good performance.
+Here, we present a quantitative argument supporting our assumption that design similarity could be a reasonable proxy for good performance.
 In other words, we show that designs optimized for different objectives oftentimes are similar (share the same features).
-We consider the designs of the MBB-beam reported in work by Desai et al. \cite{desai2022topology}, and compare the design optimized for compliance against designs optimized for fracture with different hyperparameter settings.
-We quantify the similarity using the Learned Perceptual Image Patch Similarity (LPIPS) metric \cite{zhang2018unreasonable}, which provides superior performance for quantifying perceptual similarity by using the feature maps of pre-trained neural networks.
-The similarity indices for different designs are shown in Figure \ref{fig:shape-sim}, computed using two different feature map extractors (VGG and Alex-Net).
+We consider the designs of the cantilever reported in the work by Desai et al. \cite{desai2022topology}, and compare the design optimized for compliance with the designs optimized for fracture with different hyperparameter settings.
+We quantify similarity using the Learned Perceptual Image Patch Similarity (LPIPS) metric \cite{zhang2018unreasonable}, which provides superior performance to quantify perceptual similarity using the feature maps of pre-trained neural networks.
+The similarity indices for different designs are shown in Figure \ref{fig:shape-sim}, calculated using two different feature map extractors (VGG and Alex-Net).

 The compliance design is slightly more dissimilar to the fracture designs - as indicated by a higher LPIPS index.
-However, we also find a counter-example - the fracture design (extracted from figure 8b in \cite{desai2022topology}), with a comparably high similarity index.
+However, we also find a counterexample, the fracture design (extracted from Figure 8b in \cite{desai2022topology}), with a comparably high similarity index.
 In other words, the fracture design (8b) is as similar to the remaining fracture designs as the compliance design.
-The findings are consistent regardless of which feature extractor was used for LPIPS calculation.
+The findings are consistent regardless of which feature extractor was used for the LPIPS calculation.